oracleP/tensor-indexing/README.md

 # tensor-indexing
-tensor for deep learning and computer vision
+here tensor for deep learning and computer vision